evonnela/capstone/UserPersonas.md

+# User Personas
-# User Persona #1: Sam - The Motivated Gamer
+## User Persona #1: Sam - The Motivated Gamer

 My name is Sam, and I am a 7th grader at Eckstein Middle School.
 I have always struggled with my reading grades, primarily because reading comprehension is difficult for me, and it is hard to stay engaged.
 I love Roblox and playing games with my friends, so if reading were like a game, I would be more motivated to read the books the school requires and not fall behind my peers.

-## User Needs:
+### User Needs:
-Engaging way of staying motivated to read and comprehend material Incentive to continue reading
+* Engaging way of staying motivated to read and comprehend material
+* Incentive to continue reading

 ## Comfort with Technology:
 Internet: High